Acreage: The 300-acre Lakeshore Nature Preserve represents about 1/3 of the total acreage of the main UW-Madison campus.

 Miles of Shoreline: From the Limnology Lab to Wally Bauman Woods via Picnic Point along the full length of the famed Temin Lakeshore Path, the Preserve includes 4.3 miles of Lake Mendota shoreline, roughly 1/5 of the lake’s total circumference.

 Management, Governance and Support: The Lakeshore Nature Preserve is managed by a small, full-time, professional staff.
-Administrative oversight for the Lakeshore Nature Preserve is provided by the UW-Madison Office of Sustainability within the UW-Madison’s Division of Facilities Planning & Management (FP&M).
-Policy guidance is provided by the Lakeshore Nature Preserve Committee, a shared governance committee made up of UW-Madison faculty, staff, and students, makes policy recommendations for the Preserve.
-Support for land stewardship and capital projects is provided through gifts made to the UW Foundation Lakeshore Nature Preserve Stewardship Fund and generous partners, including the Friends of the Lakeshore Nature Preserve, a private volunteer-run organization that supports the Preserve in a variety of ways.
+Administrative oversight for the Lakeshore Nature Preserve is provided by the UW-Madison Office of Sustainability within the UW-Madison Division of Facilities Planning & Management (FP&M).
+Policy guidance is provided by the Lakeshore Nature Preserve Committee, an advisory board made up of faculty, staff, and student members.
+Support for land stewardship and capital projects is provided through gifts made to the UW Foundation Lakeshore Nature Preserve Stewardship Fund and generous partners, including the Friends of the Lakeshore Nature Preserve, a private, volunteer-run organization that supports the Preserve in a variety of ways.

 Generations of Advocacy: Only Muir Woods at the eastern end of the Preserve was originally part of the university campus.
 Lands farther to the west were acquired over many decades, sometimes on purpose, sometimes by generous gifts of university alumni and other benefactors.
 Until the early 1940s, even Picnic Point was private property, and only in the 1990s (with an extraordinarily far-sighted and generous gift of the last remaining parcel of non-UW shoreline property by the Frautschi family) did the university come to own the continuous 4.3-mile corridor of green.
 In 2004, these separate parcels were renamed the Lakeshore Nature Preserve, and the university is now committed to their permanent protection.
 After decades of being threatened with development, the Preserve has entered a new century with greater protection than it has ever had before.
 Those who visit the Preserve today are the beneficiaries of generations of land conservation advocates who have gone before us, and are encouraged to make their own contributions to the challenge of passing this special place on to future generations.